berthubert/hello-dl-posts/handwritten-digits-sgd-batches/index.md

 However, we can still feel pretty good - this tiny network did really well on its simple job, and we know *exactly* how it was trained and what it does.

-Next up we'll be adding elements that actually capture shapes and their relations, which leads to greater generic performance, but also more complexity and training time.
+[In the next chapter](../dl-convolutional/), we'll be adding elements that actually capture shapes and their relations, which leads to greater generic performance, but also more complexity and training time.
+[We'll also be going over some common neural network disappointments](../dl-convolutional/).

-Stay tuned!